We're going to get really excited about spreadsheets. Just a warning.

 Wealthsimple is founded on some core beliefs.
 First, we believe that our financial lives are too complicated.
 Second, we believe that when someone or something can make our financial lives simpler, we'll all be a lot happier and better able to achieve our goals.
 Fourth, we believe that software should be elegant, gorgeous and as perfect as possible.
 (We didn't skip the third belief — it's about Nobel Prize winning finance theory.
 But that's another story).

-With those core principals in mind, we asked the very people who build our product — the software engineers, finance enthusiasts, technology obsessives, producers, operations gurus — to pick the very best apps.
+With those core principles in mind, we asked the very people who build our product — the software engineers, finance enthusiasts, technology obsessives, producers, operations gurus — to pick the very best apps.
 Here are Wealthsimple's choices for budgeting, learning, paying and doing everything else with your money.
 (If you want to know our choice for investing smarter, here's a clue.)

 When I meet with someone for a Portfolio Review, they often need help making a budget.
 And I often point them to You Need a Budget (YNAB).
 It's easy to use, and they make it easy to dig into the more granular parts of your budget so you can figure out where you could be spending less.
 It's not just me (I'm admittedly into making budgets) who thinks it's great.
 My wife loves it, and my brother-in-law is an even bigger fan.